Sending a Letter or Email

 When writing your letter, follow the principles discussed in the “Crafting your message” section above.
 Be sure to state that you are a constituent and include your job title and affiliation.
 Make clear why you are writing (i.e. your “ask”) and make concise arguments in support of your position.
 Draw from your own personal experience and try to relate your points back to the district.
 Keep the letter brief—it should not be longer than one or two pages.

 Lastly, forward a copy of your letter to COSSA.
 We may be able to use it in our own advocacy efforts.

-You can also write to Congress using POPVOX, a free social media tool that makes it easy to send a letter to your Congressional representatives about specific legislation.
-COSSA’s Action Alerts website (https://www.cossa.org/advocacy/take-action) integrates with POPVOX to make it easy for members to respond to Action Alerts on particular bills important to the COSSA community.
+You can also write to Congress by using COSSA’s Take Action portal, which makes it easy to send a letter to your Congressional representatives about specific legislation and issues.
+Check the Take Action page to see active Action Alerts on particular issues important to the COSSA community.

 Calling your Member’s office

 Calling your Member’s office is particularly useful when you are focusing on an immediate issue that has a tight timeline, such as an upcoming vote or markup.
 You can find your Member’s office phone number on their website or by calling the Capitol Switchboard (202-224-3121) and providing the name of your Senator or Representative.
 Ask to speak with the staff member who handles science issues.